Tree.ly logo

 • Making false claims about “Carbon Neutrality” often leads to customer distrust

-• Companies need to research where their credits are coming from and not just invest in the cheapest credits available - these credits can make insufficient environmental impact
+• Companies need to research where their credits are coming from and not just invest in the cheapest credits available - these credits can make insufficient environmental impact.
+Emerging quality labels such as EU CRCF and ICVCM are designed to help companies to choose appropriate projects.

-• Carbon counting is unclear and is leading to offsetting the incorrect amount of gasses a company is really emitting
+• Carbon counting is unclear and is leading to offsetting the incorrect amount of gases a company is really emitting

 In our next blog post we discuss the new approach of a contribution model.
 Contributing to climate action is focusing on the future, ensuring our planet will thrive and making up for what has already been lost.
 The contribution model is concerned with advancing climate action with high-quality projects whereas compensation is focused on claiming climate impact like “carbon neutral”.